AzureCosmosDB/VectorSearchAiAssistant/README.md

 Vectors are generated in two Azure Functions contained in the Vectorize project, [Products](https://github.com/AzureCosmosDB/VectorSearchAiAssistant/blob/MongovCore/Vectorize/Products.cs) and [CustomersAndOrders](https://github.com/AzureCosmosDB/VectorSearchAiAssistant/blob/MongovCore/Vectorize/CustomersAndOrders.cs).
 Vector generation starts with the data loading for this solution which loads data into Azure Cosmos DB from JSON files stored in Azure Storage.
 The containers in Cosmos have change feed running on them.
 When the data is inserted, the Azure Function calls Azure OpenAI's embedding API and passes the entire document to it.
 The returned vectorized data, along with the source items are saved to Azure Cosmos DB for MongoDB vCore.

-You can see this at work by debugging Azure Functions remotely or running locally by setting a break point on [GenerateProductVectors() function](https://github.com/AzureCosmosDB/VectorSearchAiAssistant/blob/MongovCore/Vectorize/Products.cs#L52), [GenerateCustomerVectors() function](https://github.com/AzureCosmosDB/VectorSearchAiAssistant/blob/MongovCore/Vectorize/CustomersAndOrders.cs#L67) or [GenerateSalesOrderVectors() function](https://github.com/AzureCosmosDB/VectorSearchAiAssistant/blob/MongovCore/Vectorize/CustomersAndOrders.cs#L93)
+You can see this at work by debugging Azure Functions remotely or running locally by setting a breakpoint on [GenerateProductVectors() function](https://github.com/AzureCosmosDB/VectorSearchAiAssistant/blob/MongovCore/Vectorize/Products.cs#L52), [GenerateCustomerVectors() function](https://github.com/AzureCosmosDB/VectorSearchAiAssistant/blob/MongovCore/Vectorize/CustomersAndOrders.cs#L67) or [GenerateSalesOrderVectors() function](https://github.com/AzureCosmosDB/VectorSearchAiAssistant/blob/MongovCore/Vectorize/CustomersAndOrders.cs#L93)

 ## Searching vectors

 The web-based front-end for this solution provides users the means for searching the vectorized retail bike data for this solution.
 This work is centered around the [ChatService](https://github.com/AzureCosmosDB/VectorSearchAiAssistant/blob/MongovCore/Search/Services/ChatService.cs) in the Search project.
 In the chat UX a user starts a new chat session then types in a question.
 The text is sent to Azure OpenAI's embeddings API to generate vectors on it.
 The vectors are then used to perform a vector search on Azure Cosmos DB for MongoDB vCore.
 The query response which includes the original source data is sent to Azure OpenAI to generate a completion which is then passed back to the user as a response.

 You can see this at work by debugging the Azure Web App remotely or running locally.
-Set a break point on [GetChatCompletionAsync()](https://github.com/AzureCosmosDB/VectorSearchAiAssistant/blob/MongovCore/Search/Services/ChatService.cs#L114), then step through each of the function calls to see each step in action.
+Set a breakpoint on [GetChatCompletionAsync()](https://github.com/AzureCosmosDB/VectorSearchAiAssistant/blob/MongovCore/Search/Services/ChatService.cs#L114), then step through each of the function calls to see each step in action.

 ## Getting Started